Skip to main content

 2. Learning with Context

 Here's a mistake I see constantly: people memorize words in isolation and then wonder why they can't use them in conversation.
+Research shows vocabulary learned in context is retained 3-4 times longer.

 Read Native Content Daily